adrianferenc/oais/README.md

 ## Future Improvement/Enhancements

 - Renaming in the profile page does not persist after logging out.
 However, favorited sequences do.
+- Add an "Explain Like I'm Five" page with pop-up windows that explain each part of the page.
-- Add further styling, e.g. borders
+- Add further styling, e.g. borders/ Redo the styling with Bulma or Bootstrap
 - Fix overlap issues for sequence view and graph view vis a vis the navbar
 - Standardize the sequence id so it is always saved as A######.
 - Bundle similar states into more managable object states.